SimonSebBeck/simonsebbeck.github.io/index.md

 * has a companion fairy called Tinker Bell
 * very childish
 * likes to play games and alter the rules as he wishes

+Peter Pan about finding the way to neverland:

+> Second star to the right and straight on 'til morning.